 - In a small bowl, combine seasoning salt, garlic, parsley, onion powder and pepper.
 Sprinkle over roast to season.

 - Turn Instant Pot to saute.
-When it reads “hot”, add the oil and sear roast on all sides.
+When it reads hot, add the oil and sear roast on all sides.
 To do this, place the roast in the pot and do not move for 2-3 minutes.
 When you flip it, it should release from the pan easily.
 You may need to add extra oil to brown all of the pieces and cook them in 2 batches.
 When browned, removed the meat from the Instant Pot.

 - Add the meat back into the pot.
 Put the lid on and turn the valve to sealing.
-Select Manual or Pressure Cook and set the cook time for 55-65* minutes on high pressure, depending how large your pieces are. (see notes below)
+Select Manual or Pressure Cook and set the cook time for 65 minutes on high pressure, depending how large your pieces are.

-- When the cook time is over, turn the Instant Pot off and let the pressure release naturally for 10 minutes before turning the valve to venting and opening the lid.
+- When the cook time is over, turn the Instant Pot off and let the pressure release naturally (this should take 10-15 minutes) before turning the valve to venting and opening the lid.

 - When the cook time is over, let pressure release naturally for 10 minutes before moving the valve to venting, releasing remaining pressure and opening the lid.